Deniz Seki

 Deniz Seki (born July 1, 1970) is a Turkish pop singer, songwriter and composer.

 Personal life

 Deniz Seki was born in Istanbul, Turkey on July 1, 1970.
 She has two younger brothers Serdar and Serkan.
 She completed her education in Çamlıca High School for Girls.

 In 1989, Seki married to Turhan Başaranoğlu, a businessman producing toys.
 The marriage ended after three years with divorce.
-Between 2006 and 2009, she had a relationship with the clarinet-player Hüsnü Şenlendirici, who is married and father of two.
+Between 2006 and 2009, she had a relationship with the clarinet-player Hüsnü Şenlendirici, whom she married.